Altaflux/agent-mimir/README.md

         ],
 ```

+Take a look at the `tool-examples` directory  for other tools.

 ## Agent communication
 If you declare multiple agents in your configuration you can enable communication with each other.
 The agent may try to establish communication with another agent if it thinks it will help him complete a task.